When: Date and time TBC (until late)

 What is the Derby Ram Trail?

 The Derby Ram Trail is a stunning, free public art trail of 30 individually designed ram sculptures in Derby.
-Crafted by regional professional, emerging and as yet undiscovered artists, it will weave its way through Derby during the summer of 2020, encouraging local people to explore and enjoy their city from an exciting new perspective.
+Crafted by regional professional, emerging and as yet undiscovered artists, it will weave its way through Derby during the spring/summer of 2021, encouraging local people to explore and enjoy their city from an exciting new perspective.
 Forming a trail of discovery, the sculptures provide an exceptional, creative opportunity to engage people in important topics – from health and well-being to history and culture, to name a few.
 A learning programme will give schools and youth organisations the chance to take part with a number of ram-themed activities and Derby city schools will also have the opportunity to take part in a cross-school completion with a chance to get their own mini ram on display in a Schools Mini Ram Trail at Derby Museum and Art Gallery.
 After entertaining and getting people outdoors, walking more and sharing their stories, the herd of sculptures come together for a special Ram-union event.
 This will give everyone a last chance to see the rams, meet some of the artists involved, and maybe even choose one of their favourites to bid for at the charity auction!
 When the art trail ends, the legacy of the Derby Ram Trail will continue as many of the sculptures take centre stage at a glittering auction to raise vital funds for Derby Museums’ Endowment Fund (Registered Charity No 1149710).
 The Endowment will help Derby Museums to build a more resilient future and continue the tradition of philanthropy in Derby, helping to ensure our heritage is conserved to inspire future generations.

 When is it and where?